themartiancompany/one-way-cross-chain-permissionless-router-bridge/README.md

 - In case user A and user B are the same person and the Ethereum transactions are never actually transmitted to the network, the GPYUSD token retains its value.
+- In case user A and bridge author are the same person, the bridge share must be large enough to cover the expenses for network fees.

 ### License